22 Boston Historical Sites to Visit and Hotels Around

 6. Boston Harbor

-Boston Harbor has been featured prominently in American history, most notably as the site of the world-famous Boston Tea Party political protest in 1773.
+Boston Harbor was the site of the world-famous Boston Tea Party political protest in 1773.
 It has been consistently used as a shipping port since its discovery in 1614 and is now home to the Port of Boston, where visitors can embark on various sightseeing and whale-watching cruises.

 It’s possible to simply stroll along the Boston Harborwalk using the designated pedestrian walkway, which hugs the water’s edge and offers excellent city skyline views.
 Beyond the Boston Harborwalk, the harbour also includes 34 islands, such as Georges Island, Castle Island and Hangman Island, which are all historically significant.
-Peddocks Island was even used in the filming of Shutter Island.
+Peddocks Island was the main site of the movie Shutter Island.

 7. Museum of Fine Arts